trilinos/Trilinos/packages/zoltan2/data/README.txt

 a parameter.

-You can use the python script in this directory to do some basic checks on paramters.xml after you have edited it.
+You can use the python script in this directory to do some basic validity checks on paramters.xml after you have edited it.